 You might notice that Postmark’s Starter Templates include the CSS in a style block in the head of the email, instead of inline with the content like most email clients prefer.
 This is because Postmark will automatically inline those styles when the email is delivered.
 This makes it easier for you to edit while still bringing all the benefits and reliability of inlining.

 We’re also using our very own templating syntax called Mustachio.
 This originally has its roots with Mustache, but includes a few advanced features that make the language even more powerful.
 Check out the Mustachio Wiki for a quick how-to on syntax usage.

 Send a test email

-Once everything looks good you'll want to see how your template renders in an actual email client.
-Click 'Send a test email' to send a test email using your current test variables, to an email address of your choice.
+Once everything looks good you’ll want to see how your template renders in an actual email client.
+Click “Send test” to send a test email using your current test variables, to an email address of your choice.

 You can even send test emails to other services like Litmus, or Email on Acid, which let you preview your template in every major email client.
 We’ve done the work to ensure that our starter templates look beautiful out-of-the-box, but if you modify these templates you should send a test email to make sure everything still looks great.

 Click on “API Snippets” and you can grab some code to get started.